OUR VISION

 1. Update and deliver Materials & Recycling Management training

-2. Develop toolkits and guidance for local government implementation of new and enhanced recycling and organics initatives in the county planning context
+2. Develop toolkits and guidance for local government implementation of new and enhanced recycling and organics initiatives in the county planning context

 3. Deliver a series of one-day compost operator training opportunities

-4. Explore the delivery of a Michgian-based Compost Operator Training Course in partnership with MSU and EGLE
+4. Explore the delivery of a Michigan-based Compost Operator Training Course in partnership with MSU and EGLE

 4